LogoClive's UndergrounD Line Guides

 At Spitalfields a branch turned off into extensive sidings underneath the corresponding GER coal depot (and with a vertical hoist linking them); there were plans to tunnel to meet the GER line at Cambridge Heath, but these never came to fruition and the tunnel dead-ended only 350m from the junction.

 For many years trains ran to a range of destinations south of the river, such as Croydon, Addiscombe Road, and even Brighton, as well as to a separate terminus at New Cross (2).
+(The line from New Cross Gate to Croydon was originally operated as a pneumatic railway; see Joe Brennan's web site for more information.)
 The ELR never owned or operated its own trains, always relying on others.
-In 1884 the line was leased to a consortium of the five (six from 1885) companies using it, and on 1925-01-01 it was transferred to the Southern Railway (which had absorbed three of the six lessors), who immediately leased it back to the consortium.
+In 1884 the line was leased to a consortium of the five (six from 1885) companies using it - GER, LBSCR, LCDR, SER, Metropolitan, and Metropolitan District - and on 1925-01-01 it was transferred to the Southern Railway (which had absorbed three of the six lessors), who immediately leased it back to the consortium.

-As part of the completion of the Circle Line, a link was built from the Circle at Aldgate to the ELR, and both the Metropolitan and the Metropolitan District Railways ran trains on to the line from their respective Hammersmith termini, initially seeing it as a way to expand southeastwards (for the first 5 days trains ran in service as far east as Liverpool Street or Mansion House, then empty to St. Mary's, and then in service again on the ELR).
-The latter company abandoned the services in 1905 and the former in 1906, leaving the line to the main-line companies, who saw it mostly as a goods rather than passenger route.
-In 1913 the Metropolitan Railway came back to the line, providing passenger services throughout, something which has continued ever since (albeit under varying names).
-Initially trains ran from both southern termini to Shoreditch and to South Kensington via Edgware Road and High Street Kensington; the former service remains essentially unchanged, but the latter was diverted to Hammersmith on 1914-02-09, reduced to peak hours only on 1936-05-04, and ceased in 1941.
+As part of the completion of the Circle Line, a link was built from the Circle at Aldgate to the ELR, and both the Metropolitan and the Metropolitan District Railways ran trains on to the line from their respective Hammersmith termini, initially seeing it as a way to expand southeastwards.
+The MDR abandoned the services in 1905 and the Metropolitan in 1906, leaving the line to the main-line companies, who saw it mostly as a goods rather than passenger route.
+In 1913 the Metropolitan Railway came back to the line, providing passenger services throughout.
+Initially trains ran from both southern termini to Shoreditch and to South Kensington via Edgware Road and High Street Kensington; the former service remained essentially unchanged until 2007, but the latter was diverted to Hammersmith (1) in 1914 and finally ceased on 1939-11-18[4].

 In 1939 there was concern that bomb damage could flood the under-river tunnel, after which the water would rise through the shaft at Rotherhithe station and flood the surrounding low-level ground.
 Therefore a double floodgate was installed at the north end of the station.